 - Add lemon and cook for 5-7 minutes more.
 Add coriander leaves.

 - Meanwhile, toast the pav bun with butter on a pan.

 - Take out from the heat.
-Garnish with fresh coriander and freshly chopped onions and serve with a slice of lemon and drizzle some melted butter.
+Garnish with fresh coriander and freshly chopped onions.
+Serve with a slice of lemon, and drizzle some melted butter.

 This pav bhaji is tangy and spicy and tastes best when eaten hot.

 Try it at home, and let me know your feedback in the comments.
 Check our other recipes from my kitchen here.